EZ-B v4

 3 PIN (GVS) Connectors

 Each port has three pins: GND (Ground), VCC, and Signal.
-The GND and VCC are for powering the device connected to the port.
-The signal pin is connected to the EZ-B Microchip to read or write data from Digital or ADC.
-The GND and VCC pins are not connected to the Microchip; they are used only for powering the peripheral connected to the EZ-B v4.
+GND and VCC power the device connected to the port.
+The Signal pin connects to the EZ-B controller and is used to read or write Digital or ADC data.
+The GND and VCC pins are not connected to the controller; they are used only for powering the peripheral.

 For example, a servo has a three-wire plug that connects to one of the EZ-B Digital Ports.
 The wires of a servo connector are GND, VCC, and Signal.
-The GND and VCC provide power to the servo's motor and circuit.
-The Signal wire carries the information to tell the servo what position to move.
+GND and VCC provide power to the servo’s motor and circuit, while the Signal wire carries the control data that tells the servo what position to move to.

 Connecting Camera

 The EZ-Robot Camera connects to the EZ-B v4 with a 6-pin cable.
-Notches on the male connector match the EZ-B's female connector.
-This prevents the plug from connecting incorrectly.
-The camera connection is unique, making it easy to identify where to click.
-It is impossible to connect the camera cable to the wrong connector, as it only fits in the matching plug.
+Notches on the connector align with the EZ-B’s matching port, which prevents the plug from being inserted incorrectly.
+The camera connection is unique and easy to identify.

-If the camera disconnects from your ezb v4, check the cable.
-A loose connection cable is the leading cause of camera issues with the ezb v4.
-This happens when the camera or ezb v4 is moved around, and the cable connection loosens.
-In a worst-case scenario, a wire may break if the cable is bent at the connection.
-However, this is uncommon, and it’s suggested that both sides of the cable connections be disconnected and reconnected.
+If the camera disconnects from your EZ-B v4, check the cable first.
+A loose connection is the most common cause of camera issues and can happen if the robot is moved and the connector works itself loose.
+In rare cases, a wire may break if the cable is repeatedly bent sharply at the connector.
+If you suspect a connection issue, disconnect and reseat both ends.

 Connecting Servos & I/O

-Much like your home theater speakers, the cables of the EZ-B and peripherals are color-coded.
-The BLACK cable on the peripheral (i.e., servo) will connect to match the BLACK side of the EZ-B connector.
+Much like home theater speaker wiring, EZ-B connectors, and many peripherals are color-coded.
+The black wire on the peripheral (for example, a servo) aligns with the black side of the EZ-B port.

 Connecting Over WiFi

-The EZB v4 allows connection via Wi-Fi in either AP mode (direct from PC to ezb v4) or client mode (ezbv4 connects to an existing Wi-Fi network).
-The default mode when purchased or when reset to defaults is AP mode.
-To reset the iotiny to factory defaults, press the reset button when the EZB is powered.
-Configuring between the two Wi-Fi modes is done in the web server configuration of the EZB v4.
+The EZ-B v4 allows connection via WiFi in either AP mode (direct from PC to EZ-B v4) or Client mode (the EZ-B v4 connects to an existing WiFi network).
+The default mode when purchased, or after a reset to defaults, is AP mode.
+To reset the IoTiny to factory defaults, press the reset button while the device is powered on.
+Switching between WiFi modes is done from the EZ-B v4 web server configuration.

 EZ-B v4 Ports Overview